sdasgup3/programming/Parallel-Programming/Charm++/README.md

 5. The place where we do mainProxy.entryM(); the control does not go to the mainchare, but instead it will call in asuynchronously and go ahead, so better make sure that the following code has a cleaner exit in case you do  not want to do anything else after calling mainchare entry method.
 6. array [1D] Worker NOT chare [1D] ...
 7. Worker(CkMigrateMessage* msg) {} //In C file only
+8. In ci, Main constructor is also an entry method

 SDAG
 =====